The Social Construction of Illness

 Order now

-Social policies and cultural influences are bidirectional, illness experiences and manifestations of disease are also reflected through policies.
-Whether an illness is defined as negative based on the social labels that added to the it, which in turn affects people’s social attitudes and policy implications.
-In terms of social constructivism, the presentation of disease is not only the patient and illness itself, but also the epitome of the entire society.
-Different metaphors of illness come from the inequitable structure of social construction.
-The stigmatization of HIV/AIDS and other illness stems from the indifference and discrimination against minorities.
-The root causes of discrimination could originate from gender, race, sexual orientation, as long as it is not welcomed by the mainstream groups in the overall social environment, it may face this problem.
+Social policies and cultural influences are mutually reinforcing, with illness experiences and manifestations reflected through policies.
+The definition of an illness as negative, based on social labels, affects societal attitudes and policy implications.
+In terms of social constructivism, the presentation of disease is not only about the patient and illness itself but is also an epitome of the entire society.
+Different metaphors of illness emerge from the inequitable structure of social construction, with stigmatization stemming from indifference and discrimination against minorities.
+Discrimination may originate from various factors such as gender, race, and sexual orientation, leading to societal exclusion.

 The deadline is too short to read someone else's essay